 From Lub D Siam Square (in front of the National Stadium), we crossed the foot bridge under the BTS and found this well-lit MBK mall.
 It wasn’t as grand when we saw it during the day, so we were a bit surprised that it was decorated with good lighting effects.

 We walked further downstairs, blending with the locals.
 Just like the Ayala Center in Makati City, the shopping malls in Siam Square are interconnected either via footbridge or interconnecting passage ways.
-Siam Square, by the way is a premiere shopping districts with malls in the likes of MBK, Siam Discovery, Siam Center, Siam Paragon, and Central World siting beside each other.
+Siam Square, by the way, is a premiere shopping districts in Bangkok.
+Malls in the likes of MBK, Siam Discovery, Siam Center, Siam Paragon, and Central World dot the city center.
 It is also where you can find Bangkok Arts and Culture Center, Madam Tussaud’s Bangkok (inside Siam Discovery), and the headquarters of the Royal Thai Police.

 We continued our walking tour along Ratchadamri Road.
 The street is a famous address for Bangkok’s elegant hotels.
 It is also where the American Embassy is located.

 Not too far from the American Embassy is the Lumpini Park.
 The park is a favorite choice for joggers.
 We stayed there for a while a took great skyline photos.

 I noticed that the Silom District, Bangkok’s entertainment capital, is nearby, so I convinced my companions to continue our walk and have our dinner in the area.
 Not too soon, we found ourselves savoring the sweet and spicy Pad Thai and sipping the soup of Peking Duck.

 We also checked Patpong Night Market, and then bargained for possible souvenir items.
 Patpong Night Market is in the middle of the alley where the famed Patpong clubs are located.
 I couldn’t forget Aaron’s reaction when he saw one of the performances.